McLeod Bethel-Thompson: Toronto Argonauts

 In April 2017, Bethel-Thompson played with a startup developmental minor league, The Spring League.
 Players were scouted by numerous NFL and CFL teams during the practices and two games played, and Bethel-Thompson earned an invite to workout at a minicamp for the New York Jets.
 He was not offered a contract following the Jets minicamp, and on May 23, 2017, Bethel-Thompson signed with the Toronto Argonauts of the Canadian Football League.
 During the 2 game preseason, Bethel-Thompson started at quarterback in one game, and completed 5 passes out of 13 attempts, throwing for 78 yards, and rushing for 1 yard for a first down on a quarterback sneak.
 Following the release of CFL veteran Drew Willy, Bethel-Thompson made the Argonauts' roster as the 4th quarterback.
 It was an irregular decision given that the Argonauts elected to keep an additional quarterback on their practice roster, giving them a total of 5 quarterbacks, whereas most CFL teams keep only the required 3 quarterbacks as part of their active roster.
 On June 24, Bethel-Thompson was placed on the 6-game injured list, and received several extensions.
 Coming off the injured list after 13 weeks, Bethel-Thompson made his debut on September 23, backing up Argos starter, and fellow Sacramento State alumni Ricky Ray.
 Bethel-Thompson entered the game during garbage time, and completed his only pass attempt for 8 yards in the 33–19 victory over the Montreal Alouettes.
-After going 2/2 for 10 yards during the regular season, Bethel-Thompson's Argonauts won the 105th Grey Cup over the Calgary Stampeders.
-Among the Calgary players activated for this CFL championship game was Ricky Stanzi, Bethel-Thompson's opposing quarterback from the Spring League.
+After going 2-for-2 for 10 yards during the regular season, Bethel-Thompson was the 2nd string QB as the Argonauts won the 105th Grey Cup over the Calgary Stampeders.

 Bethel-Thompson was named the Argos' starting quarterback in Week 8 of the 2018 season after Ricky Ray was out for the season with a neck injury and backup quarterback James Franklin was ineffective in his first four starts.
-In his first CFL start Bethel-Thompson and the Argos overcame a 24-point deficit to defeat the Ottawa Redblacks 42–41, with Bethel-Thompson completing a 23-yard pass to Armanti Edwards for the game winning score with one second left in the game.
-After beating the Lions the following week Bethel-Thompson would go on to start and lose the next six games, resulting in the Argos being eliminated from playoff contention.
+In his first CFL start, Bethel-Thompson and the Argos overcame a 24-point deficit to defeat the Ottawa Redblacks 42–41.
+Bethel-Thompson completed a 23-yard pass to Armanti Edwards for the game winning score with one second left in the game.
+After beating the Lions the following week, Bethel-Thompson went on to start and lose the next six games, resulting in the Argos elimination from playoff contention.
 James Franklin was announced as the team's Week 18 starter.